Housing Information Sessions

 What if I am currently a commuter and want to live on campus in the fall?

-Commuter students should stop by the Student Life Office to request a status change for fall 2014.
-To participate in the Housing Lottery you need to follow the outlined Housing Lottery process for all students.
+Commuter students should stop by the Student Life Office to request a status change for fall 2017.
+To participate in the Housing Lottery, you need to follow the outlined Housing Lottery process for all students.

 How do I get a Lottery number?

-In order to be eligible for a Lottery Number, you will need to pay a $200 non-refundable Housing Deposit to SFS by 4:00pm on March 26th, be in good standing with SFS and have all your immunization records up to date with the Health Center.
-On April 7th or 8th, you must go to the Summit Room at the specified time for your class in order to select a Lottery Number.
-If you do not make it during your class scheduled time.
-PLEASE, do not miss class for this as ample time is available for you to pick a number.
+In order to be eligible for a Lottery Number, you will need to pay a $200 non-refundable Housing Deposit to SFS by 4:00pm on April 5, be in good standing with SFS and have all your immunization records up to date with the Health Center.
+On April 12 or 13, you must go to the Student Senate Meeting room at the specified time for your class in order to select a Lottery Number.
+If you do not make it during the time scheduled for your class, there will be other times for you to pick a number.
+PLEASE, do not miss class for this, as ample time is available for you to pick a number.
 Faculty will be advised that students are not given permission through the Residential Life or Student Affairs Offices to miss class for this process.

 How does the Lottery work?

 All students who pay their $200 deposit by the specified date, are in good standing with SFS, and have their immunization records up to date will be eligible to select a lottery number at random within their class standing.
 Lottery numbers will be assigned by class/credits earned by January 2017 (beginning with number 1, seniors get first selection, then juniors, etc.).
 On the night of your Lottery, when your number is called, you will be asked to turn in your signed Housing Agreement.
 Then, you may select a room and/or suite from available open housing spaces.
 You can bring up your eligible roommate(s)/suitemates using your Lottery number.